GlowingEmber/CS35L/README.md

 ## Three Distinct Features

-**First**: Being a messaging app, the first distinct feature is the ability to send/receive messages in real time.
+**Messaging**: Being a messaging app, the first distinct feature is the ability to send/receive messages in real time.
 These messages are displayed with the user's name, with appropriate styling based on sender/user like in a real messaging app

-**second**: Related to messaging is the ability to manage and change a list of friends.
+**Friends**: Related to messaging is the ability to manage and change a list of friends.
 Users are able to send requests to other users, and are able to view a list of incoming requests from other users.
 Using this list, users are able to accept/deny these requests.
 Users are also able to view their pending (outgoing) friend requests, and cancel them.
 Additionally, users can decide to remove a friend at a later time if they are already friends.
 There is also checks to ensure users cannot add themselves or add someone they are already friends with

-**third**: Lastly, users have custom profiles which can be viewed by their friends in the 'friends' tab.
+**Profiles**: Lastly, users have custom profiles which can be viewed by their friends in the 'friends' tab.
 This profile will display a custom bio, and profile picture which is stored as dynamic data.

 ## Getting Started